-A student pursuing a bachelor of business administration in management degree may transfer a maximum of 64 semester hours of credit from a junior or community college.
+A student pursuing a bachelor of business administration degree or bachelor of science in management degree may transfer a maximum of 64 semester hours of credit from a junior or community college.
 Once a student has earned 64 hours of junior and/or senior college credit, he/she may not transfer in any more junior or community college hours.
-A minimum of 60 semester hours of credit must be earned at Belhaven College or another senior college, with all course work in the B.B.A. curriculum being completed at Belhaven.
+A minimum of 60 semester hours of credit must be earned at Belhaven College or another senior college, with all course work in the B.A. or B.B.A. curriculum being completed at Belhaven.